oliverlee/phobos/README.md

 - Copy ChibiOS jar files found in eclipse/dropins to the Eclipse dropins directory.
 For OSX, this is located at `/Applications/Eclipse.app/Contents/Eclipse/dropins/`

+## De-bricking
+In case the JTAG lines get overwritten, then the program needs to be erased from Flash:
+1) Run OpenOCD.
+It will complain that the JTAG can't get an acknowledgement.
+2) Open terminal to connect with a telnet client.
+Enter: telnet 127.0.0.1 4444
+3) Press and hold reset button on board.
+4) Enter in telnet prompt:
+	reset halt
+5) Release the reset button.
+6) Erase bad firmware stored in flash: flash erase_sector 0 0 11
+7) Reflash with good code.